By: Erick Widman

 A “dying declaration” is a legal term that means if a person uttered some words while he was dying, then this can be admitted into a court of law and won’t be considered hearsay.
 For over 800 years, British and American courts have recognized that when people say something when they’re dying, it is incredibly reliable and trustworthy.

 So a very accurate way of zeroing in on what each of us value the most in life would be to record what each of us would say if we were convinced we were about to die.
 However, most of us will thankfully need to use our imagination.
-Therefore, imagine you were stuck in the snow, knew you were freezing to death and wouldn’t make it out alive, an have the chance just to write one letter to the person you care about the most in this world.
+So, imagine you were stuck in the snow, knew you were freezing to death and wouldn’t make it out alive, an have the chance just to write one letter to the person you care about the most in this world.

 Besides expressing your love, what else would you say?
 I believe what you’d say reflects your deepest values AND is the key to figuring out what you want to do with the rest of your life, including whether you should volunteer overseas for a period of time.